appstack-tech/ios-appstack-sdk/Examples/VirtualStore/README.md

 #### ⚠️ Meta SKAN Deactivation (Critical)

-To prevent Meta from sending conversion values to SKAdNetwork:
+To prevent Meta from sending conversion values to SKAdNetwork (do it in both code and platform):

 **In code:**